- Email: Andrew.Kleiner@lewisbrisbois.com

 • United States Court of Appeals for the Ninth Circuit

 - Board of Directors for the Federal Bar Association, Phoenix Chapter

 Awards & Honors

 “Ones to Watch," Commercial Litigation, Best Lawyers, 2023—2024

 California Western School of Law, San Diego, CA

 Bachelor of Arts, Communications, magna cum laude

-- Recently, Andrew prevailed on a motion to dismiss in a case where the plaintiff sought $35 million on claims of bad faith litigation, malicious prosecution, and abuse of process.
-Plaintiff alleged that because she had been forced to be a party in prior litigation, where Andrew’s clients obtained a judgment against the Plaintiff’s husband for over $3.5 million, that she was entitled to damages ten times the amount the judgment against her husband as damages.
-Andrew defeated these claims on multiple grounds, including res judicata, litigation privilege, lack of personal jurisdiction, and failure to state a claim on all grounds.
+- Recently, Andy prevailed on a motion to dismiss in a case where the plaintiff sought $35 million on claims of bad faith litigation, malicious prosecution, and abuse of process.
+Plaintiff alleged that because she had been forced to be a party in prior litigation, where Andy’s clients obtained a judgment against the Plaintiff’s husband for over $3.5 million, that she was entitled to damages ten times the amount the judgment against her husband as damages.
+Andy defeated these claims on multiple grounds, including res judicata, litigation privilege, lack of personal jurisdiction, and failure to state a claim on all grounds.
 Thereafter, Plaintiff filed a motion for reconsideration and asserted that the court, Lewis Brisbois, and its client all colluded to deny Plaintiff justice.
 The Court denied the motion finding no legal or factual basis supporting her claims, let alone meriting review for reconsideration.